 GILOTRIF may cause serious side effects, including:

 - skin reactions.
 GILOTRIF can cause redness, rash, and acne.
 It is important to get treatment for skin reactions as soon as you notice them.
 Take medicines to help skin reactions exactly as your doctor tells you to.
-Get medical attention right away if you develop severe skin reactions such as peeling or blistering of the skin.
+Get medical attention right away if you develop severe skin reactions such as peeling or blistering of the skin, or blisters in your mouth.

 - yellowing of your skin or the white part of your eyes (jaundice)